pau-lin/Polymacs/README.md

 - [ ] Add doc for existing functionnalities (.texi and online manual (polymacs.org?))
 - [ ] Publish on MELPA

-## For V1.X
+### For V1.X
 - [ ] Ultra-beginner guide on how to use Polymacs on Windows, with no prior Emacs or Linux knowledge
-- [ ] Add inline block support
-- [ ] Add heading cluster block support

-# Project's philosophy
+## Philosophy
-## Future-Proof
+### Future-Proof
 Polymacs is designed to be as future-proof as possible, while maintaining a minimalist UI.
-It offloads data persistence to a SQLite3 database, natively supported since Emacs 29.1, and a Git-based reconstruction method in case the database is lost.<br>
+It offloads data persistence to a SQLite3 database, natively supported since Emacs 29.1, and uses a Git-based reconstruction method in case the database is lost.<br>
 This philosophy stems from a harsh truth: Polymacs — and even Emacs — can become obsolete, but the knowledge, especially structured learning data, must endure.<br>
 Therefore, Polymacs relies as much as possible on two elements:
 - Emacs-native features
 - Robust, well-documented, and actively maintained packages and projects<br>
 This commitment ensures long-term durability and reduces technical debt.

-## Accessibility
+### Accessible
 Despite its minimal interface, Polymacs must be accessible to newcomers.
 Many users will arrive already facing Emacs's steep learning curve.
 How can advanced features be made usable in that context?
 Through:
 - Clear and complete documentation